-Students explore albedo, sea ice and the relationship between changing albedo and changing sea ice.
+Students explore albedo, sea ice, and the relationship between changing albedo and changing sea ice using data visualizations.

-This lesson connects day/night and seasonal cycles with albedo in the Arctic region.
-Students will explore seasonal changes of albedo.
+Students connect day/night and seasonal cycles with albedo in the Arctic region.

 Students will make a claim about whether changing albedo contributes to changes in Arctic habitats.